 Pros & Cons of Dark vs. Light Kitchen Floors

-Both light and dark flooring for kitchens have their own pros and cons. ...
-The Decorating Effects of Dark and Light Hardwood...
+Both light and dark flooring for kitchens have their own pros and cons.
+Not only should the design of the room be...

 Dark Wood Vs. Light Wood Kitchen Cabinets